Charleston’s Premier Boxing Club

 Lineage is of utmost importance to the art of boxing; without it, we have nothing to tie ourselves to.
 The lineage of Art of Boxing extends all the way back to Master Ip Man, who taught Bruce Lee, who taught Master Dan Inasonto, who taught Richard Chen, who taught me.
 It was a dream to be associated with a worldwide name like Bruce Lee, but there is a large weight that comes with such a legacy.
 The fact that Coach Rich saw something in me that made him think I was worthy of this task brought me comfort, and I use it as motivation to this day to carry this lineage with pride and continue it with Art of Boxing.

-The art of boxing is a constantly evolving one that incorporates ideology across multiple sports, and I look forward to creating something of my own to add to this sport.
+The art of boxing is a constantly evolving one that incorporates ideology across multiple sports, and I look forward to continuously adding to this sport.
 I cannot wait for you to join this journey with me, as I was once in your very shoes.

 — Coach Brown